lwndhrst/nvim/README.md

 # Personal Configuration for Neovim

-This config is meant to be used with nix.
+This config is meant to be used with [Nix](https://nixos.org/).
-All plugins are installed and managed via nix, but it will still read the configuration from `$HOME/.config/nvim`.
+All plugins are installed via [Nix](https://nixos.org/), but it will still read the configuration from `$HOME/.config/nvim`.

 Some references for how to set it up: